 It takes time to establish new habits.
-It was crucial for me to be around other guys who had successfully completed early rehabilitation (stick with the winners).
+I needed to be around other guys who had completed early rehabilitation (stick with the winners).
 Because everyone is in the same house, living in a sober living home makes it simpler to connect with others.
 Whether it’s a residential stay or an Intensive Outpatient program, most people’s journey to recovery begins (and concludes) in a therapeutic setting (IOP).

 To read more articles on substance abuse, visit our website for more.

 Our sober house directory is a great tool to help you find homes, but it’s up to you to find the right fit.
 While certification and a good outward appearance are a start, do more digging before you commit.
 Don’t be afraid to ask questions!
 While many homes offer fantastic sober living, we’re partial to Vanderburgh House, but that’s because they helped build this directory.